-New players typically start out on a single French horn in F (in America) or Bb (more common in Europe), either renting from their local music, using a horn on loan from the school, or buying a cheap used model.
+New players typically start out on a single French horn in F (in America) or Bb (more common in Europe), either renting from their local music, using a horn on loan from the school, or buying a cheap used model (links to eBay).
 Depending on the student’s progress, he or she will require a double horn (F + Bb combined) after 1-2 years of playing a single horn.
 If lucky, his or her school music program will have a double horn on loan to start learning on.
 But even if the school has horns on loan, you will want your own horn sooner than later if you’re a serious player.

 How do you choose the best horn for a new student?
 Below is a brief rundown of popular models manufactured by well-regarded student-level horn brands: Holton, Conn, and the increasingly popular Yahama models.
 While these three makers all produce a variety of great horns, the one you choose will depend somewhat on the student’s size and playing style.